project-gemmi/gemmi/docs/index.rst

-Parts of this library can be useful in structural bioinformatics (for symmetry-aware analysis of protein models), and in other molecular-structure sciences that use CIF files (we have the `fastest <https://github.com/project-gemmi/mmcif-benchmark>`_ open-source CIF parser).
+Parts of this library can be useful in structural bioinformatics (for symmetry-aware analysis of protein models), in chemical crystallography and in other molecular-structure sciences that use CIF files
+(we have the `fastest <https://github.com/project-gemmi/mmcif-benchmark>`_ open-source CIF parser).